SumoLogic/sumologic-documentation/docs/contributing/templates/app-template-v2.md

 #### Metadata fields (If any)

-\Insert meta deta fields in the Sumo Logic UI.
+\Insert metadata fields in the Sumo Logic UI.
 Update the below table accordingly.\

 | Field | Value | Description |
 | :--- | :--- | :--- |